Beddgelert Forest, near Porthmadog

 Peaceful forest in the heart of Snowdonia National...

-Internationally important wetland rich in wildlife
+Cors Bordeilo is an internationally important wetland rich in wildlife.

 Despite its name (cors means bog in Welsh), Cors Bordeilo is in fact a fen.

 Follow our waymarked walks over the boardwalk out into the fen for great views and the chance to spot some of the wildlife and the wildflower display in spring and summer.